 Kilmainham Gaol Museum

-In line with government advice, Kilmainham Gaol Museum will be closed until further notice.
-All tickets purchased online to visit during the closure period will be refunded automatically over the coming days.
+In line with public health advice and government guidelines, Kilmainham Gaol Museum is closed until further notice.
 Please see further information below.

 COVID-19 CLOSURE NOTICE